Understanding the difference between good debt and bad and harmful debt, will make a huge difference in your life.

-Bad debt consists of purchases that you make that have no intrinsic value after they are purchased.
+Bad debt consists of purchases that you make which have no intrinsic value after they are purchased.
 Only personal gratification.

-Harmful debt is spending on bad debt in amounts that are greater than your income can support.
+Harmful debt is when you are spending on bad debt in amounts that are greater than your income can support.

 Is my Credit Card debt doing me harm?

 Great question.
 Well here is a simple test.
 Ask yourself honestly; Are you able to pay off the entire monthly card balance at the end of each month?